water-pump-automation/tank-api/README.md

 - `CurrentWaterLevel`
 - `LastFullTime`

-While the `Internal` ones also expose all the `External`'s, plus the hability to register a new tank and update any water level.
+The `Internal` exposes all the `External` ones, plus the hability to register a new tank and update any water level.

-In order to provide a new water state, it must be provided an `access_token`, working as a password to prevent other API users to do malicious or multiple modifications.
+In order to provide a new water state, it must be passed an `access_token`, working as a password to prevent other API users to do malicious or multiple modifications.

 ## Deploy options